What’s the key to success in business?

-I’m no guru but I want to encourage you in this: find your small step, and hit it, day in, day out.
+I’m no guru, but I want to encourage you with this: find your small step, and hit it, day in, day out.
 The rest can wait.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.